cagataycali/tick.chat/README.md

 **What does the app brings you?** 🤷‍

 The right question is, *who are you?* If you strict politician, you can do politics.
 If you a real cat lover you can give an advice who has cats.
 If you are a product owner, ask for feedback your last cool app.
-There isn't any limit.
 The sky is the limit.
 Eventually, Tick.Chat's main aim has your fun/productive time.
 If the vision got you, keep reading please. 😻

 **Privacy & Security ? 🙄**